-EAD is an estimate of the size of exposure in the event of default at a specific date in the future.
+EAD is an estimate of the size of exposure in the event of any default at a specific date in the future.
 For drawing rights, a conversion factor (CF) is used to estimate how much of the present unutilised credit ceiling will have been utilised at a future default date.
-For guarantees, CF is used to estimate what portion of issued guarantees will be brought to bear.
-CF is validated monthly for drawing rights within the retail and corporate market.
+For guarantees, CF is used to estimate what portion of issued guarantees will be brought to bear after default.
+CF is validated monthly for drawing rights within Retail Banking and Corporate Banking.
 The Bank's EAD model takes account of differences both between products and customer types.